I know it sounds simple and stupid, but if you want to be more productive, walk fast.

 Do I save much time in the process?

-Over the course of a day, a week, a month or a lifetime, the answer is yes.
+Over the course of a day, a week, a month, or a lifetime, the answer is yes.
 Absolutely.
 The amount of time I save in each parking lot, hallway, and grocery store is minimal, but it adds up quickly.

-Walking fast is not something that comes natural to me.
+Walking fast is not something that comes naturally to me.
 I must constantly remind myself to walk faster.
 It’s easy to stroll.
 It’s normal to adopt the speed of those around you.
 It’s even a little awkward to be passing people as if we are on a race track.

 But it saves me time.